-While many people tend to gravitate towards roles leaning one way or the other, my ideal playground is in the intersection of the two.
-This means I enjoy the research and analysis in developing strategy as much as I enjoy coming up with creative ideas to execute the strategy.
+My ideal playground is in the intersection of creative and strategy.
+This means I value the research and analysis in developing strategy as much as I enjoy coming up with creative ideas to bring it to life.
 It means I am just as comfortable navigating a spreadsheet as I am navigating Photoshop.
 It means I’m fluent in designer-speak and business-speak, and am great and selling strategy and ideas both ways.

 The journalist in me always thinks story-first.
-Whether stringing data into actionable insights or translating brand values into social content or transforming campaign goals into sustainable experiences, I am able to think big and small to package a message into a compelling story that breaks through the clutter.
+Whether translating data into actionable insights or transforming brand values into branded content, I am able to think big and small to package a message into a compelling story that breaks through the clutter.
 My goal is to seek and uplift stories with cultural resonance that outlast a campaign by provoking thought, inspiring action and giving a reason why.

 I believe detours come with valuable lessons.
-I also believe that creativity and strategic problem solving can be compromised by dedication to the established path.
-I subscribe to the "what if" philosophy, and love to re-contextualize the learnings of one industry to solve the problems of a seemingly unrelated project.
+I also believe that innovation can be weakened by a dedication to the established path.
+I subscribe to the "what if" philosophy, and love to re-contextualize learnings of one industry to solve the problems of a seemingly unrelated project.
 Over the years, I've forged an unconventional path from client to agency to publisher side, gathering unique perspectives and skills along the way.

 I believe in form and function, content and distribution.

 I believe context matters: that the where and the when are as important as the who and the what.

 I believe in listening: to the industry, to culture, to data, to audiences.

 Through my unconventional path from a stuffy university newsroom to a global media company, from a major movie studio to a digital media start up, I’ve learned how to gather insights, find white space opportunities, and advocate for resources to get things done.